This country-specific Q&A provides an overview to real estate laws and regulations that may occur in the United States.

 Commercial real estate is typically owned by corporations, trusts, partnerships, limited liability companies, or limited partnerships.
 Tax concerns, personal liability of the investors, management concerns, and transferability of ownership interests are all factors to be considered in selecting the appropriate entity through which to own the property.

-A corporation is (i) managed by its board of directors, (ii) continues in existence regardless of the death, bankruptcy or sale of interests of any shareholder, with few exceptions for certain tax reasons, and (iii) generally protects shareholders from personal liability for the corporation’s obligations.
+A corporation is (i) managed by its board of directors, (ii) continues in existence regardless of the death, bankruptcy or sale of interests of any shareholder, with few exceptions for certain tax reasons, and (iii) generally protects shareholders from personal liability for the corporation's obligations.
 By default, a corporation is treated as a "C" corporation for U.S. federal income tax purposes.
-Profits of a "C" corporation are taxed at the corporation level and, if dividends are distributed to shareholders, at the shareholder level, thus limiting its attractiveness to investors.
+Profits of a "C" corporation are taxed at the corporation level and, if dividends are distributed to shareholders, also taxed at the shareholder level, thus limiting its attractiveness to investors.
 Under certain circumstances, a "C" corporation can elect to convert to an "S" corporation.
 An "S" corporation is only subject to one level of tax.
 Among other limitations, however, a shareholder of an "S" corporation may only be an individual who is a U.S. citizen or resident alien, estate or certain types of trusts.